mattpoggi/mono-uncertainty/README.md

 ```

 with `kitti_data` being the datapath for the raw KITTI dataset.
-The script will check if you already have raw KITTI images and ground truth maps there.
+The script checks if you already have raw KITTI images and ground truth maps there.
 Then, it exports ground truth depths according to Monodepth2 format.

 ### Pretrained models